maksimluzik/capitol-conquest/instructions_completed.md

 Add comments documenting how scores are saved and loaded, and how player color selection affects the game state.

 Ensure that switching modes or restarting the game preserves or resets state appropriately.

+---

+Enhance the visual presentation of the Phaser.js Hexxagon game with these graphical improvements:

+3D-Looking Hexagonal Pieces:

+Replace existing circular tokens with hexagonal shapes matching the board hex tiles.

+Use Phaser’s Graphics API or custom polygon shapes to draw the hex pieces.

+Apply gradient fills and subtle shading to create a 3D effect, simulating light and shadow.

+Add beveled edges or highlights on the hex pieces to enhance depth perception.

+Ensure pieces are centered precisely on their hex cells without offset.

+Smooth Animations for Moves and Conversion:

+Animate piece duplication with a scaling effect: new piece scales up smoothly from zero to full size at the target hex.

+Animate piece jumping as a smooth movement along a curved or straight path from source to destination hex.

+Implement a color transition animation for conversion:

+When a piece is converted, animate its fill color smoothly changing from the old color to the new color.

+Consider adding a brief glow or pulse effect during conversion to highlight the change.

+Use Phaser’s tweening system (scene.tweens) to create smooth and performant animations.

+Enhanced Board Visuals:

+Make the board background and hex tiles visually richer:

+Add subtle gradients or texture fills to the hex tiles to make them look shinier and more polished.

+Use highlights or soft shadows around hex edges to give a slight 3D relief effect.

+Adjust the color palette for better contrast and vibrancy while keeping the red and blue theme consistent.

+Optionally add ambient effects or subtle particle effects to enhance atmosphere without distracting.

+General Visual polish:

+Keep all graphical elements resolution-independent and sharp on different screen sizes.

+Ensure animations do not interfere with gameplay clarity or responsiveness.

+Comment the graphics code clearly, explaining shading techniques and animation logic.